 – Speaking Opportunities

 – Mentorship & Networking

 Multiple awards will be distributed around the world.
 All women cardiologists from training to 12 years out of training are eligible to apply!

 RETENTION – COMING SOON

 Women comprise over 20% of cardiology trainees, but just 14% of practicing cardiologists.
 Why is this?
-Women as One is working on several novel projects to determine the reasons for this attrition rate and solutions for improving the culture, practices and policies which will allow cardiology to be a more attractive specialty across the board.
+Women as One is working on several novel projects to determine the reasons for this attrition rate and solutions for improving the culture, practices and policies which will allow cardiology to become a more attractive specialty across the board.